 We complete the model by adding a policy reaction function.
 We posit that the Fed cannot observe the current level of the GDP deflator.
 We postulate a reaction function under which the Fed targets the rate of inflation.
-Let $\bar{\pi}^{new}$ be the steady state rate of inflation consistent with the initial increase in money growth.
+Let $\bar{\pi}^{\text{new}}$ be the steady-state rate of inflation consistent with the initial increase in money growth.
 That rate may be interpreted as the level of inflation that the Fed is willing to tolerate under the new expansionary regime.
-The Fed responds to periods of inflation in excess of $\bar{\pi}^{new}$ by decelerating monetary growth by some small fraction γ of last period's excess inflation rate.
+The Fed responds to periods of inflation in excess of $\bar{\pi}^{\text{new}}$ by decelerating monetary growth by some small fraction γ of last period's excess inflation rate:

-(1c) $$\Delta^2 m_t = -\gamma \Delta p{t-1} I(\Delta p{t-1} > \overline{\pi}^{new}) + \Delta \varepsilon_t,$$ where $I(\cdot)$ denotes the indicator function, and ε_i represents the increase in the money growth rate associated with the Fed's more expansionary policy after the collapse of the Bretton Woods system.
-Note that, holding constant other demand shifters and given the sluggishness of inflation, this money growth rule may be translated into a more conventional interest rate rule by inverting an IS curve and observing that high real balances imply low real interest rates.
-In addition, by way of comparison, we will explore a much simpler model in which money supply growth follows a sequence of exogenous policy shocks ε_i and in which there is no policy feedback.
+$$\Delta^{2}m{t} = -\gamma \,\Delta p{t-1} \,I(\Delta p{t-1} > \overline{\pi}^{\text{new}}) + \Delta \epsilon{t}, \tag{1c}$$ where $I(\cdot)$ denotes the indicator function, and ε_i represents the increase in the money growth rate associated with the Fed's more expansionary policy after the collapse of the Bretton Woods system.
+Note that, holding constant other demand shifters and given the sluggishness of inflation, this money growth rule may be translated into a more conventional interest-rate rule by inverting an IS curve and observing that high real balances imply low real interest rates.
+In addition, by way of comparison, we will explore a much simpler model in which money supply growth follows a sequence of exogenous policy shocks ε_i and in which there is no policy feedback:

-(1c') $$\Delta^2 m_t = \Delta \mathcal{E}t.$$
+$$\Delta^2 m_t = \Delta \epsilon_t. \tag{1c'}$$

-The model is parameterized as follows.
+The model is parametrized as follows.
 We postulate that in steady state output grows at 3% per annum.
 Moreover, prices grow at a steady rate of 3% per annum prior to the monetary expansion.
 We follow Kimball (1995) in setting $\beta = 0.06$.
-The single most important parameter in the model is λ , which determines the fraction of agents "awake".
-We choose λ to give our model the best possible chance to match the timing of business cycle peaks and troughs in the U.S. inflation and output gap data for 1971-1975.
-The resulting value of $\lambda = 0.08$ implies that after two years slighly less than half of economic agents will have adopted the new pricing rule.
-This rate of transition may appear slow, but - as we will discuss below - is consistent with evidence from other sources as well.5 Finally, for the model with policy feedback, we choose $\gamma = 0.05$ for illustrative purposes.
-This value means that, if, for example, the inflation rate last quarter is 2 %, the Fed will decelerate monetary growth by 0.1 percentage points (one tenth of the initial monetary expansion).
-Our choice of γ ensures that the inflation rate returns to the initial steady-state rate in the long run.
-This choice is consistent with the interpretation that the Fed - rather than discovering a solution to the dynamic inconsistency problem - found its way back to
+The single most important parameter in the model is λ , which determines the fraction of agents "awake."
+We choose λ to give our model the best possible chance to match the timing of business-cycle peaks and troughs in the U.S. inflation and output-gap data for 1971-1975.
+The resulting value of $\lambda = 0.08$ implies that after two years slightly less than half of economic agents will have adopted the new pricing rule.
+This rate of transition may appear slow, but-as we will discuss below-is consistent with evidence from other sources as well.5 Finally, for the model with policy feedback, we choose $\gamma = 0.05$ for illustrative purposes.
+This value means that, if, for example, the inflation rate last quarter is 2%, the Fed will decelerate monetary growth by 0.1 percentage point (one-tenth of the initial monetary expansion).
+Our choice of γ ensures that the inflation rate returns to the initial steady-

-5 In our model it takes about two years for half of the agents to adopt the new pricing rule.
+5. In our model it takes about two years for half of the agents to adopt the new pricing rule.
 This rate of adaptation may appear very slow, but it is not unlike those found in many other economic contexts.
-For example, data from the literature on the entry of lower-priced generics into the market for branded drugs show that after two years only about half of the consumers have switched to the lower-priced generic drug (see Griliches and Cockburn 1994; Berndt, Cockburn and Griliches 1996).
+For example, data from the literature on the entry of lower-priced generics into the market for branded drugs show that after two years only about half of the consumers have switched to the lower-priced generic drug (see Griliches and Cockburn, 1994; Berndt, Cockburn, and Griliches, 1996).
 If it takes so long for agents to adapt in such a simple problem, it does not appear implausible that it would take at least as long in our context.